 History of Aurora

-Beginning in 1973, for our nation’s Bicentennial, Aurora residents worked hard to achieve national recognition for the Village and its history.
+Beginning in 1973, for the nation’s Bicentennial, Aurora residents worked hard to achieve national recognition for the Village and its history.
 In 1976 the entire village was placed on the National Register of Historic Places, and several buildings were given national landmark status.
+The dual Village of Aurora/Wells College National Historic District remains a significant draw to tourists and, for its residents, a prized example of now-rare village life.
 This page reflects the village’s ongoing commitment not only to preserve the past but to understand it.